-The diesel wars are again actual in the pickup industry and Ford dethroned a recently all-new, heavy-duty Ram which was the first to hit a magical 1000 pound-feet of torque.
+The diesel battle is again actual in the pickup industry and Ford dethroned a recently all-new, heavy-duty Ram which was the first to hit a magical 1000 pound-feet of torque.
 Ford’s upgraded 6.7-liter Power Stroke V-8 diesel can now produce 475 hp and max torque of 1050 pound-feet while can tow up to 37, 000 pounds in the most capable configuration.
 However, the diesel units proliferated also in the light-duty pickup segment.
 Ram was first with the diesel unit on the offer and Ford added it for the 2019 model year.
 The new-generation half-ton Silverado, Sierra and Ram 1500 can also be had with the diesel engine under the hood.

 The Blue Oval brand will offer the 2020 Ford F-150 Diesel in most trims starting from the XLT version.
 For the 2020 model year, the best-selling truck comes with the new appearance packages in the XL, XLT and Lariat trims.
 Every half-ton F-150 will come with 4G LTE hotspot from now and new for the 2020 version is also the Co-Pilot 360 safety suite on the Lariat and trims above.

 Ford is also caught testing the new-generation F-150 which should appear for the 2021 model year.
 The redesigned, light-duty Ford will offer an all-electric version and much larger touchscreen option to rival the new Ram 1500.
 More details about the upgrades of the next F-150 will appear closer to the debut.